0xPARC/0xparc-intro-book/src/fhe3.typ

 #problem[
 How would you flatten a different vector, like
 $ upright(bold(x)) = (9 , 3 , 1 , 4) ? $
-As a hint, remember we’re working with numbers modulo 11: so if you come across a number that’s bigger than 11 in your calculation, it’s safe to reduce it mod 11.
+As a hint, remember we are working with numbers modulo 11: So if you come across a number that is bigger than 11 in your calculation, it is safe to reduce it mod 11.
 ]